dtellz/llama2-ama/README.md

 # Llama2 "AMA"
 ## What is this?

 This is a basic chainlit web app to run Llama2 in CPU machines.
-Its knowledge is constraint to the pdf file you store in the data folder.
+Its knowledge is constrained to the pdf file you store in the data folder.
 It is a simple way to get started with Llama2.
-For this example I used "Cracking the coding interview" book.

 ## How to use it?